-Prioritization : Prioritization 1: EJCs (assessing total incentive value of eligible projects within this bucket) Attribute: Definition: Score: Income- Eligible Community Located within a qualifying ILSFA Income-Eligible Community 2

-MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying body approved by ComEd and Ameren Illinois, including but not limited to the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates, the City of Chicago, and the Illinois Department of Central Management Services.
+Prioritization 1: E (assessing total ir Attribute: ncentive value of eligible projects within this bucket) Definition: Score: Income-Eligible Community Located within a qualifying ILSFA IE Community 2 MWBE An Approved Vendor, Approved Vendor Aggregator, or an Approved Vendor Designee (if the Designee is the entity submitting the project application) that is registered with a public or non-public third-party certifying bodyies approved by ComEd and Ameren Illinois, including but not limited to, the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
 An Approved Vendor, Approved Vendor Aggregator, or Approved Vendor Designee who has demonstrated for the applicable project contractual commitments with MWBE subcontractors of 50% or more of the proposed REC contract value.
 The contractual commitments must be met prior to energization.
-2 Anchor Type Anchor is a non-profit or public facility (Non-Profit and Public Facilities).
-The anchor institution must provide a Letter of Intent (LOI), and the anchor tenant subscription must be at least 10% of the project size and not more than 40% of the project size.
-2 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Project host Additional, if the Anchor Non-Profit and Public Facilities is also the project host (PH) 0.75 Critical Service Provider Additional, if the Anchor Non-Profit and Public Facilities is also a critical service provider (CSP) 0.5 System size ≤ 100 kW Eligible project is less than or equal to 100 kW 1.5 System size > 100 kW ≤ 500 kW Eligible project is greater than 100 kW and less than or equal to 500 kW 1
+2 Anchor Type Anchor is a non-profit or public facility (NP/PF).
+The anchor institution must provide a Letter of Intent (LOI), and the anchor tenant subscription must be at least 10% of project size, and not more than 40% of project size.
+2 Energy Sovereignty Project has the Energy Sovereignty Feature 2 Project host Additional if the Anchor NP/PF is also the project host (PH) 0.75 Critical Service Provider Additional if the Anchor NP/PF is also a critical service provider (CSP) 0.5 System size ≤ 100 kW Eligible project is less than or equal to 100 kW 1.5 System size > 100 kW ≤ 500 kW Eligible project is greater than 100 kW and less than or equal to 500 kW 1

-System size > 500kW ≤ 1000kW Eligible project is greater than 500 kW and less than or equal to 1000 kW 0.5 Geographical Diversity Score The Geographical Diversity Score is based on the rank of the region the project is in, with higher scores for regions with lower ranks 2.0 /1.5/ 1/0.5/0.0 Total possible score:
+System size > 500kW ≤ 1000kW Eligible project is greater than 500 kW and less than or equal to 1000 kW 0.5 Regional EJ Score Project is in a region with the highest Regional EJ Score / Project is in a region with the second highest Regional EJ Score or a region with no EJ Score because it has not received any RECs to-date 2/1 Total possible score:

 Eligible projects will be selected in order of greatest points to lowest until at least 25% of the sub-program budget allocation for projects in EJCs has been reached.
 Projects will be pulled together into groups of the same scores (e.g., all projects with a score of 4), with all projects in that score group selected.
 If the total incentive value of any score group brings the cumulative total beyond 25% of the total sub-program budget, then instead of selecting all projects in that score group, individual projects will be randomly selected by the Program Administrator from that score group (see the Random Selection Guidance Document for details) until at least 25% of the total sub-program budget is reached.
-The final projects selected will still be awarded their full incentive value, provided their funding source has the funds available.
+Note, the final project selected will still be awarded its full incentive value (provided its funding source has the funds available).
 The remaining unfunded EJ projects will be placed on an EJ Waitlist using their score or the random selection process, as applicable, to determine the order of the waitlist.
-The ordered waitlist will be used to determine the order in which projects would be offered additional funding in the event selected EJ projects do not complete their contracts or are later withdrawn.
-Any remaining projects in qualified EJCs, including those on the EJ Waitlist, will be put back into the general pool of projects and will advance to Prioritization 2 for Low-Income (LI) communities.
+The ordered waitlist will be used to determine the order in which projects would be offered additional funding in the event that selected EJ projects do not complete their contracts or are later withdrawn.
+Any remaining projects in qualified EJCs, including those on the EJ waitlist, will be put back into the general pool of projects and will advance to Prioritization 2, for LI communities.